PedroACFerreira/File_Sync/GUI/Readme.md

 Depending on the set flags, it can run in intervals by keeping the CMD/IDE open, or it can create a task in Windows Task Scheduler to run it periodically.

+## Usage Example (CMD)

+Navigate to the script location in CMD and input:

+`python file_sync_extended.py "-s C:/Users/<username>/Desktop/<SourceFolder> -r C:/Users/<username>/Desktop/<ReplicaFolder>" -i 1
+ -u Days -l C:/Users/<username>/Desktop/logfile.log" --sched --multi --procnum 6 --now 1"`

+This will sync the specified folders now and then every day, and log it to logfile.log.
+It will also enable multiprocessing with 6 processes.
+Sched is set to create a task in Windows Task Scheduler.

 ##
 Checked for compatibility with vermin: